phwizard/beholder-tau-ceti/README.md

 ## AI tool use disclosure

 Analysis benefited substantially from work performed by the Anthropic Claude language model (Opus 4.7) acting as a research assistant: code authoring, milestone-by-milestone analysis and detection of methodological errors.
-The full development history (23 milestones, 5,500 lines of analysis code, conversation logs) lives in the parent project at https://github.com/phwizard/beholder (private; available on request).
+The full development history (23 milestones, 5,500 lines of analysis code) lives in the parent project at https://github.com/phwizard/beholder (private; available on request).

 ## License